John Mansfield (American politician)

-John Mansfield (August 1822May 6, 1896) was an American lawyer, Republican politician, and Union Army officer in the American Civil War.
-He commanded the 2nd Wisconsin Infantry Regiment in the famous Iron Brigade and later served as the 15th lieutenant governor of California.
+John Mansfield (August 1822 – May 6, 1896) was an American lawyer and Republican politician.
+He was the 15th lieutenant governor of California.
+During the American Civil War, he was a Union Army officer serving in the 2nd Wisconsin Infantry Regiment in the famous Iron Brigade of the Army of the Potomac.
+He took command of the regiment during the first day of the Battle of Gettysburg and remained in command until the regiment was disbanded in the fall of 1864.
+After the war, he received an honorary brevet to brigadier general.

 Early life and career

 Originally from Monroe County, New York, Mansfield emigrated to Wisconsin prior to the Civil War.
 During the 1850s, Mansfield practiced law in Portage, Wisconsin.

 Civil War service

 Following President Lincoln's call for 75,000 state militia troops in April 1861, at the onset of the Civil War, Mansfield was commissioned as captain of Company G, 2nd Wisconsin Infantry Regiment, known as the "Portage Guards."
-Mustered at Camp Randall in Madison on June 11, 1861, Mansfield's regiment entered as a three-year regiment and departed Wisconsin for Washington, D.C. on June 20 to join the Army of the Potomac.
+Mustered at Camp Randall in Madison on June 11, 1861, Mansfield's regiment entered as a three-year regiment and departed Wisconsin for Washington, D.C., on June 20 to join the Army of the Potomac.
 At Washington, Mansfield's regiment was initially brigaded under William T. Sherman along with the 13th New York Volunteer Infantry, the 69th New York Volunteer Infantry and the 79th New York Volunteer Infantry.

 Mansfield's regiment first saw action at the First Battle of Bull Run in July 1861.
 Mansfield and the 2nd Wisconsin went on to take part in many key battles of the war as part of the famed Iron Brigade, including South Mountain, Antietam, and Gettysburg.